jarred/content-base/README.md

 # Content Base[^1]

+If you're reading the readme on github, [head over to the demo](http://jarred.github.com/content-base).
+{.small}

 ![This image is unrelated to the article, but necessary to design for. © Jarred Bishop](http://farm8.staticflickr.com/7024/6774040597_370f5c5004_z.jpg)

 This repo is a test bed for content design.
 It is all the elements that can be used within an article you should design for and also a set of css rules to optimise your content for legibility on various devices.